mar-ia/couchdb-crazy/03-deploy.md

 ##Boot

 Run `./start_minionX.sh` on every server to start the cluster.
+You will get a lot of errors untill the cluster is formed, just ignore the noice.

 ##Connect Cluster